 In 2006, the President approved the establishment of a national integrated network of state and major urban area information fusion centers.
 The U. S. Department of Homeland Security (DHS) and Federal Bureau of Investigations (FBI) deploy personnel to work within the fusion centers.

-Recognizing the critical importance of information sharing, nearly all 50 states have created fusion centers with various federal, state, and local funds (several major urban areas also have fusion centers).
+Recognizing the critical importance of information sharing, all 50 states have created fusion centers with various federal, state, and local funds (several major urban areas also have fusion centers).

 The Fusion Center guidelines were developed to ensure that fusion centers are established and operated consistently, resulting in enhanced coordination, strengthened partnerships, and improved crime-fighting and anti-terrorism capabilities.
 The 18 guidelines and their key elements, as well as additional resources, model policies, and implementation tools, are included in this publication from the U. S. Department of Justice (DOJ) and DHS.

 State and regional fusion centers enable local, state, and tribal governments to gather, process, analyze, and share information and intelligence relating to all-crimes and all-hazards.
 Fusion centers communicate, cooperate, and coordinate with each other and with federal government.
 These centers: